postsharp/Metalama.Documentation/content/conceptual/configuration/process-dump.md

 This should open a `diagnostics.json` file in your default editor.

-The `miniDump/processes` section lists processes for which process dumps need to be collected.
+The `miniDump/processes` section lists processes for which process dumps must be collected.
 The values are `false` by default.
 Set the values to `true` if you want to collect the process dumps of the following processes if they crash:

 * `Compiler`: the compile-time process.
 * `Rider`: the design-time Roslyn process running under Rider.
 * `DevEnv`: the UI process of Visual Studio (note that there is no aspect code running in this process).
 * `RoslynCodeAnalysisService`: the design-time Roslyn process running under Visual Studio (this is where the aspect code runs).

-In the next example, Metalama is configured to capture a process dump for the compiler process.
+In the following example, Metalama is configured to capture a process dump for the compiler process.

 ```json
 {